rust-lang/cargo/src/doc/src/reference/semver.md

 pub fn foo() {}

 ///////////////////////////////////////////////////////////
-// Example use of the library that will safely work. use updated_crate::foo;
+// Example use of the library that will trigger a lint. use updated_crate::foo;

 unsafe fn bar(f: unsafe fn()) {